DETAILED ACTION

 Greyscale

-Fig. A: Edited figs. 6B and 7 of Smith to show claim interpretation.
+Fig. A: Edited fig. 3 of Michel to show claim interpretation.

-However, Smith II teaches a similar fluid end (see figs. 3A-7) of a reciprocating pump (see ¶34) comprising: a similar segment (segment defining port 238 and bore 244, see fig. 7), wherein this segment comprises a wall (wall defining port 238) comprising a sealing section (section of the wall that surrounds and seals against cover 202) configured to surround and seal against a sealing assembly (202, see fig. 3A) of the reciprocating pump, and an entirety of the segment defines a cross-section, taken along a plane perpendicular to the axis [plane viewed as a vertical plane extending in a direction that is into and out of the page], having a non-circular shape (shape that is not circular) to receive and secure the sealing assembly (202), which has a corresponding non-circular cross-sectional shape (see ¶30: “As shown in FIG. 4 and described above, cover 202 includes a distal end 208 and a proximal end 210.
+However, Smith teaches a similar fluid end (see figs. 3A-7) of a reciprocating pump (see ¶34) comprising: a segment (segment defining port 238 and bore 244, see fig. 7), wherein the segment comprises a wall (wall defining port 238) and defines a cross-section, taken along a plane perpendicular to the axis [plane viewed as a vertical plane extending in a direction that is into and out of the page], having a non-circular shape (shape that is not circular); and a closure element (200, see fig. 3A) comprising a non-circular cross-sectional shape corresponding to the non-circular shape of the segment [see ¶30: “As shown in FIG. 4 and described above, cover 202 includes a distal end 208 and a proximal end 210.
 Distal or insertion end 208 of cover 202 is preferably sized and shaped to be sealingly engaged within an access port of an industrial machine (e.g., a mud pump).
-While distal and proximal ends 208, 210 of cover 202 are shown as generally circular, it should be understood by those having ordinary skill that any shape or profile of access port may be accommodated using a similar or correspondingly shaped cover 202”; a PHOSITA would recognize that if the cover 202 is of non-circular shape, the retainer 204 (received in bore 244 and in contact with cover 202), and the entirety of the segment (in which cover 202 and retainer 204 are received/inserted) must also necessarily define a corresponding non-circular cross-section to receive, secure, and engage with the non-circular cover).
+While distal and proximal ends 208, 210 of cover 202 are shown as generally circular, it should be understood by those having ordinary skill that any shape or profile of access port may be accommodated using a similar or correspondingly shaped cover 202”; a PHOSITA would recognize that if the cover 202 is of non-circular shape, the retainer 204 (received in bore 244 and in contact with cover 202), and the entirety of the segment (in which cover 202 and retainer 204 are received/inserted) must also necessarily define a corresponding non-circular cross-section to receive, secure, and engage with the non-circular cover].

-In reference to claim 17, Smith, as modified above in claim 14, teaches the fluid end, wherein the segment (“s3”) includes an access segment that provides access to at least the pumping chamber (“p.c.”) [the segment “s3” is considered to be an “access segment” because removing the sealing assembly 102 from this segment provides access to the pumping chamber].
+In reference to claim 17, Michel, as modified above in claim 14, teaches the fluid end, wherein the segment (“S1”) includes an access segment (“a.s.”) that provides access to at least the pumping chamber (64) [removing the closure element from the segment S1 provides access to the pumping chamber 64].

 PNG